Phone-GWP-group

 And being unprepared can create many problems.

-For starters, failing to be prepared means you may not get your packaging on time and, in turn, miss out on a chunk of the targeted sales period.
+Failing to be prepared means you may not get your packaging on time and, in turn, miss out on a chunk of the targeted sales period.
 It may mean that you rush the design, leading to mistakes.
 Or your supplier may struggle to hit deadlines, and the quality suffers.

 Fail to prepare, prepare to fail.